Carnegie Mellon University

 5. For more information, email the SCS advising staff.

-1. First-year business administration students will receive access to the Class of 2027+ website in early June; the website will prepare students for their fall semester academics.
+1. First-year business administration students will receive access to the Class of 2028+ website in early June; the website will prepare students for the fall semester and academic plans.

 2. Beginning in June and throughout the summer, students will interact with academic advisors, engage with new classmates, take course placement exams, and more through the website and other virtual outlets.